Recognition statistics 2023

 Glossary

 Regulated professions: Full equivalence is required for these professions to be practiced.
 This is primarily the case in health professions (e.g., doctors, general care nurses etc.) and regulated master craftsman occupations.
-About three quarters of the recognition procedures deal with regulated professions.
+76 percent of new applications in 2023 relate to regulated professions.
 In case it is not possible to attest full equivalence, the assessment notification imposes compensation measures which have to be fulfilled in order to acquire full equivalence.

-Non-regulated professions: These include occupations that require prior vocational and advanced training qualifications such as electronics technician, mechatronics technician, office clerk etc. About 24 percent of the recognition procedures concern non-regulated professions.
+Non-regulated professions: These include occupations that require prior vocational and advanced training qualifications such as electronics technician, mechatronics technician, office clerk etc. In 2023, about 24 percent of the recognition procedures concern non-regulated professions.
 In case it is not possible to grant full equivalence, a partial equivalence is certified.
-After the fulfilment of the imposed compensation measures full equivalence can be acquired.
+After the fulfillment of the imposed compensation measures full equivalence can be acquired.

 Equivalence quotas: The equivalence evaluation generally consists of two stages: the formal and the individual evaluation.
 The formal evaluation is sometimes sufficient for determining equivalence.
 In such cases, an official notification is issued stating that the foreign professional qualification is equivalent to the German reference qualification.
 If it is not possible to determine equivalence based on formal qualifications alone, the individual evaluation will take additional evidence of training and relevant work experience into consideration.
 Therefore, the equivalence quotas in the recognition statistics base on mostly individual equivalence evaluations.